GudlaArunKumar/cyberbullying_model_training/README.md

-# cyberbulling_detection_project_template

-This project is to implement cyberbullying detection in social media.

-This repository is a standard generic template for further development of this project.
+# cyberbullying Detection Model Training and Evaluation

+This repository is part of cyberbullying detection in social media project where this repository focuses only on training the NLP model and Evaluating the model.
+It is implemented in Local Dask distributed setup and also uses Google Cloud compute Engine for dask distributed training.